donovanainsley/movie-maestro/README.md

 - I would like to add the theme tune for the British film review tv show hosted by Barry Norman called "Film", that was written by Billy Taylor, subject to finding a free copyright.
 [Listen here](https://www.youtube.com/watch?v=jlH_XFuf3wU).

+- I'd like to export the questions from game.js into its own module to reduce the amount of code in game.js

+- I'd like to create a difficulty selector that increases the number of questions available per difficulty, allowing users to score higher than the current maximum score of 100.
+This would significantly enhance engagement of the quiz.

 ## Technologies Used

 ### Languages Used